 Plan Your Debt-Free Education Now

-At Minorities to Majorities, we are dedicated to partnering students in need with the financial aid they deserve through grants and scholarships.
+At GrantEd, we are dedicated to partnering students in need with the financial aid they deserve through grants and scholarships.
 We work with parents and scholarship candidates to determine what level of assistance is appropriate in an individual and holistic way.

 Once your need is determined, we can help narrow the choice down from thousands of grants and scholarships, which can seem overwhelming.